redislabs-training/ru204/admin-training/lab-setup/using-the-lab/README.md

 ## Enable Database Replication and Clustering

 It's called ***database clustering***, but it splits your data into ***shards***.

-This allows databases to scale horizontally for:
+This allows databases to scale horizontally for larger datasets and shorter latency.
-- Larger datasets on cheap hardware
-- Shorter latency with more instances responding.

 Replication and clustering require 4 shards minimum: 2 primaries, 2 replicas.

-Free license only provides 4, so you need to remove your old database.
+Free licenses only provide 4, so you need to remove your old database.

-1. Return to admin console.

-Run this from node 1.
+1. Return to admin console and run this from node 1.

-It could be any node, but node 1 will highlight something in DNS later.
+It could be any node, but node 1 will reveal something in DNS later.

 Click ***databases*** and the ***demo-db*** link to view, edit, or delete it.